Ian Robert Millard, born in the Royal County of Berkshire, was brought up both on the border of South Oxfordshire and in

 Having dropped out of school at 16, he worked at a number of different jobs, including casual labouring, factory and warehouse work, unpaid volunteer work on an organic farm, motorcycle courier, security guard and various other activities.
 He did this in order to survive while having the relative freedom to study alone and to formulate a personal world-view and ideology.
 It was important to him not to compromize his integrity by doing work (probably better-paid) that would in any way contaminate his mentality with tawdry moneygrasping.
 During this time, he started study of the Russian language.

 Ian Millard also spent time in other countries, notably Rhodesia in 1977, then at or near the height of the so-called Bush War.
 Another, which he visited several times during the late 1980s, was Poland, where he saw firsthand, in 1988-1989, the collapse of the currency (the zloty), the slide of the socialist government amid loss of public confidence, and then the transition to, at first, social democracy, and then again to a finance-capitalistic “Western”-style society.

 Ian Millard also had the opportunity of visiting the Goetheanum at Dornach, near Basel in Switzerland, the centre for the worldwide Anthroposophical Society established by the genius Rudolf Steiner.

 Later, in his thirties and having read Law in London, he was Called to the Bar (by Lincoln’s Inn).
 He also lived intermittently (for 3 years) in New Jersey and New York City, U.S.A. (passing the New York Bar Exam to be Admitted as Attorney and Counsellor-at-Law at the Bar of the State of New York).

 Ian Millard was able to visit Moscow in 1993, and saw the near chaos brought about by the final collapse of Sovietism.
 He also saw the gangsterism rampant then in Moscow and (co-incidentally) stayed in the same hotel as the upper ranks of the Chechen Mafia, as yet not in open conflict with the corrupt Russian Government.
-That hotel was the so-called Stalin skyscraper called the Ukraina, which was used by Sean Connery’s character, “boozy Barley Blair”, in the film of the John le Carré book, The Russia House.
+That hotel was the so-called Stalin skyscraper called the Ukraina, which was used by Sean Connery’s character, “boozy Barley Blair”, in the film version of the John le Carré book, The Russia House.